Active Substance: nivolumab

 Non-Small Cell Lung Cancer (NSCLC)

-Opdivo is indicated for the treatment of locally advanced or metastatic non-small cell lung cancer (NSCLC) after prior chemotherapy in adults.
+OPDIVO as monotherapy is indicated for the treatment of locally advanced or metastatic non-small cell lung cancer after prior chemotherapy in adults.

 Renal Cell Carcinoma (RCC)